The Big Question 15: Is There Genocide in the Bible?

 However, it’s true that there is a lot of killing in the Bible.
 And there’s a lot of sex too, by the way.
-After all, the Bible reflects the reality of life here on earth, with all of its ups and downs, including all its suffering and pain that we all get to experience.
+The Bible reflects the reality of life here on earth, with all of its ups and downs, including all its suffering and pain.

-So I would be faking it if I were to give you easy answers, and I did not give my daughter easy answers either.
+So I’d be faking it if I were to give you easy answers, and I didn’t give my daughter easy answers either.

-But here are some key points I told my daughter related to genocide in the Bible:
+But here’s some key points I told my daughter:

 - Firstly, God is God, and we are not; that means that he knows stuff that we cannot know, about what to us are seemingly impossible situations.